TeoDark/Udacity_RL/Project3/README.md

 Inspect 'Report.md' for detail about learning process and experiment.

-Run 'tennis.ipynb' cell by cell to re-create experiment.
+To recreate experiment: a) run "python main.py" (faster way) or b) run 'tennis.ipynb' jupter notebook cell by cell as notebooks are more flexible and great to play with (but change max_episodes to larger as for now max_episodes is set to 200 for testing).

 ## Installation guide